 As with many other conditions, the research into marijuana and its potential effect on high blood pressure has been limited by current federal regulations.
 Even with limited research, several studies have helped answer the question – how does marijuana affect blood pressure?
 The results have been promising, with several studies showing marijuana or its key components helping to reduce blood pressure.
-In fact, medical marijuana card online is widely recognized for being able to reduce blood pressure, with lowered blood pressure listed as a potential side effect of cannabis use.
+In fact, medical marijuana card online is widely recognized for being able to reduce blood pressure, with

 - Blood pressure increases were seen in study participants that abstained from using cannabis when compared with lower blood pressure readings during periods of cannabis use in a study reviewed and approved by the John Hopkins Medicine Institutional Review Board.

 - A Canadian study published in the British Journal of Pharmacology determined that moderate levels of THC, which is a key cannabinoid found in marijuana, were capable of reducing blood pressure in hypertensive lab rats.